Summary

 1899

-William R. Hoffmann starts a coffee company in San Antonio, Texas.
+William R. Hoffmann establishes a coffee business in San Antonio—the firm that later grows into Hoffmann-Hayman.

 1911 January 15